French Goat Cheese Log

 This goats cheese offers the soft bloomy rind with a light, crumbly texture which characterises this type of goats cheese.
 This cheese works as a great addition on a cheese board, or as the centrepiece of a fresh summer salad.
 Best of all, try it warmed in a goats cheese salad with toasted pine nuts, balsamic glaze and a nice dollop of your favourite chutney.
 Perfect.

-French Goats Log has been made for thousands of years and was probably one of the earliest made dairy products.
+Goat’s Cheese Logs have been made for thousands of years and was probably one of the earliest made dairy products.
 In the most simple form, goat cheese is made by allowing raw milk to naturally curdle, and then draining and pressing the curds.
 Cow’s milk and goat’s milk have similar overall fat contents.
 However, the higher proportion of medium-chain fatty acids which contribute to the characteristic tart flavour of goat’s milk cheese.
 Other techniques use an acid (such as vinegar or lemon juice) or rennet to coagulate the milk.